hey-samir/solo/archive/README.md

 # Archived Files

-This directory contains archived files from previous implementations.
+This directory contains archived files from previous implementations that are no longer in use.
+These files are kept only for reference and documentation purposes.

+## Important Note
+The application has been fully migrated to the current React/Vite/Express stack with:
+- Clerk for authentication
+- Vercel Postgres + Drizzle ORM
+- TypeScript for type safety
+- Tailwind CSS for styling

+The archived files here are no longer maintained or supported.

-## Archived Items
+## Cleanup Status
+Last cleanup: February 22, 2025
-- Original Flask implementation
+- Removed legacy Flask implementation
-- Python configuration files
+- Removed outdated Python configuration
-- Templates and static assets
+- Removed Bootstrap-related assets

-Note: The application has been migrated to a React/Vite/Express stack.
-These files are kept for reference only.
+- Cleaned up redundant database migration files